manel-heredero/retrit/instructions.md

 # CORE FUNCTIONALITIES

-1. The gallery is shown in the homepage, with a pagination of up to 7 venues per page.
+1. The gallery is shown in the homepage, with a pagination of up to 6 venues per page.
 2. There are two main types of venues: Reviewed Venues and Non-reviewed venues.
 In any views or filters, the Reviewed Venues are shown on top.
-3. The gallery conains the venues as cards with some basic information (venue name, venue image, reviewed/non-reviewed, country, capacity and type of location)
+3. The gallery contains the venues as cards with some basic information (venue name, venue image, reviewed/non-reviewed, country, capacity and type of location)
-4. Also on the homepage the user can filter the venues using three dropdown options (region, capacity and type of location)
+4. Also on the homepage the user can filter the venues using three dropdown options (region, capacity and type of location).
+When filtering, it shows the reviewed venues first, then it shows the venues that match the filter but are not reviewed.
+Finally it shows all other venues that have null in that field.
 5. When clicking on the card, the user is taken to the venue url, which contains all information about the venue.
 6. There is a button to "add venue" with which users can add new venues and review them.
 7. There is no login functionality, but when submitting a venue the user is asked to submit their name and email address (required fields), informing them that that information will be confidential and now shown on the website.